patriziawatlington/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals for the day and break them down into smaller tasks.
 Then, allocate time for each task during your working hours.
 Planning ahead will prevent you from getting overwhelmed by tasks and help to keep you focused.
 It will also help ensure you have enough time to complete all of your assignments.
  3. Stay organized by using tools and techniques that help keep your code, files, projects, etc. in order.
 Using version control systems like Git can help with collaboration and tracking changes.
 Additionally, using well-organized code and file structures can make it easier to find and maintain your projects.
 Finally, don't be afraid to ask for help or to learn from others.
 There is always something new to discover and improve in the world of programming.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling your code to identify bottlenecks.